SNAP Guide for Farmers Markets

 - Get a USDA account;

-- Fill out an application online; and
+- Fill out the application online; and

 - Mail your supporting documentation to FNS to complete your file.

 - You may check the status of your application using the FNS online system.